thm-projects/arsnova-flashcards/README.md

 ## Getting Started

-To start ARSnova Cards on localhost use `meteor --settings settings.json` inside the repository.
-You can then access ARSnova Cards from your host machine by opening http://localhost:3000.
+To start arsnova.cards on localhost use `meteor --settings settings.json` inside the repository.
+You can then access the app from your host machine by opening http://localhost:3000.

 ## CI Pipeline